angwa/db-schema-restructure/README.md

 DB_PASSWORD=
 ```

-Please replace the above env variables pointing to your database
+Please replace the above .env variables pointing to your database.

 ### Generating  Application key
 Run the following command on the project directory to generate a new app key